 Preferring what’s easy to read at a glance, people often look at bullet points rather than lengthy descriptions, so they may even skip over your main product description and go straight to your Product Details.
 Bullet points which include your keywords will not only boost your product ranking in search results, but can help win over conversions for shoppers in a hurry.

-- Every bullet point can is limited to 500 characters.
-But, this should be enough to include your keywords naturally.
+- Every bullet pointis limited to 500 characters.
+Still, this is plenty of room for you to use your keywords in a natural style.

-- Include all the details of your product – the size, shape, color, dimension, etc.
+- Include details like size, shape, color, and dimensions.

-- Never include promotions or pricing details in your bulleted list.
+- Don’t mention promotions or pricing details here.

 Amazon SEO Trick #3: Make use of “Hidden Keywords.”

 Perhaps you’ve heard of “hidden keywords.”
 Maybe you’ve stumbled across something called “search terms.”
 They mean the same thing; each is a reference to the keywords you’re permitted to enter at the back end of your Amazon seller account.